 It can genuinely be confusing to tell social media job titles apart sometimes.
 For example, what is the difference between a social media strategist and a social media specialist?
 How about a social media manager vs a community manager?

-To make your life a little bit easier, we’ve set out to define 10 of the most well-known (but often misunderstood) jobs related to social media.
-We’ll also talk about what each job involves, what makes it unique, and if you’re curious, how much it pays.
+To make your life a little bit easier, we’ve set out to define 10 of the most well-known (but often misunderstood) social media titles.

 Average annual salaries in the US for the social media professionals included in this list.
 Data compiled from Glassdoor.

-So without further ado, here are 10 of the most common social media job titles…and what they actually mean.
+So, here are 10 of the top job titles in social media and digital marketing…and what they actually mean.

 Social media manager is probably the most common job title among social media professionals.
 It’s also constantly changing, as we describe in this infographic on the evolution of the social media manager.